 Example Metrics:

-SQL Logic: Time window and multi-stage JOIN
+SQL Logic: Time window and multi-stage JOIN filters; segment correlation and hazard rate models.

 Purpose: Detect anomalies and ensure process consistency across funnel measurement systems.